A Regency History guide to Athelhampton House in Dorset

 Athelhampton House changed ownership in 2019.
 It still belongs to Historic Houses and is open to visitors, but its contents were sold at auction and I don't know how much of what I saw in 2016 is still the same as I haven't been back yet.

-A tour of Athelhampton House as it was in 2016
+Highlights from a tour of Athelhampton House in 2016

 There were a number of items on display which are of particular interest to the Georgian historian.
 Some rooms are only viewable from the doorway.